California divorce tax issues with financial planning lawyer Scott Levin

 Child support in California isn’t taxable income for the parent who receives it, and it’s not tax-deductible for the parent who pays it.
 But there are still tax issues to think about when it comes to kids.

 The big question is often who gets to claim the children as dependents on their taxes.
 This can be worth a lot in tax credits and deductions.
 Usually, the parent who has the kids gets to claim them more than half the time.
 But parents can agree to split this up differently if they want to.
-A California divorce lawyer can help you work out an agreement that’s fair and makes sense for taxes.
+As a top rated California divorce mediator, Scott Levin can help you work out an agreement that’s fair and makes sense for taxes.

 Splitting Up Retirement Accounts